-Sandbourne Housing Association (Sandbourne) is a not-for-profit organisation governed by a voluntary Board.
-It is a Community Benefit Society, an Exempt Charity and is registered with the Regulator of Social Housing and Homes England.
+Sandbourne Housing Association (Sandbourne) is a not for profit organisation governed by a voluntary Board.
+It is a Community Benefit Society, an Exempt Charity and is registered with the Homes and Communities Agency.

 The principal activity of Sandbourne is the provision of affordable housing in Poole, Bournemouth, Ringwood and the surrounding area.